PunchThrough/bean-arduino-core/README.md

 ```

 cpplint is configured in `CPPLINT.cfg`.
 That file needs to be in your working directory or one of its parents for cpplint to find it.
 See the [cpplint.py source](https://google-styleguide.googlecode.com/svn/trunk/cpplint/cpplint.py) for more info on configuration options and linter filters.

+# TODO

+* Fix Serial.println so, like Serial.print, extra radio messages aren't sent for the newline
+* Add proper doxygen comments to relelvent parts, especially the API
+* Add features to emulator to provide better, more useful testing
+* Add more and better examples